Rekh-225/bitWiser/README.md

 - **Fire Truck**: Large water capacity unit responsible for heavy firefighting and refilling.
 - **Firefighter**: Ground unit with strong direct firefighting behavior and no water refill dependency.

-The AI combines memory, pathfinding, role-based behavior, water management, and stuck recovery to make the team act smarter than a simple reactive bot.
+The AI combines memory, pathfinding, role-based behavior, water management, stuck recovery, and dashboard visualization to create a smart multi-unit firefighting system.

+---

+## Modern 2D Dashboard Viewer

+The project includes a modern UI dashboard that displays the simulation in a 2D plane.

+The viewer helps visualize:

+- Unit positions
+- Unit movement
+- Drone, truck, and firefighter behavior
+- Fire locations
+- Water sources
+- Known map information
+- Explored and unexplored areas
+- AI states
+- Current targets
+- Debugging information
+- Simulation progress

+This makes it easier to debug the AI, understand decisions, and watch the firefighting team operate visually instead of only reading console output.

+Relevant files:

+- `Viewer/`
+- `dashboard.html`
+- `DashboardWriter.cs`
+- `dashboard-state.js`

 ---